Meetings

 Date: May, 20th- 23rd 2019

-URL: http://j-pas.org/collaboration/seventeenth_j-pas_meeting
+URL: https://j-pas.org/collaboration/seventeenth_j-pas_meeting

-http://platomeupdr.iaa.es/ PLATO MEU PDR Co-location Meeting
+https://platomeupdr.iaa.es/ PLATO MEU PDR Co-location Meeting

 Place: IAA-CSIC